ChrisPritchard/FSH/README.md

 It has been tested in Linux (via Ubuntu 18 under WSL) and on Max OSX, without issues.

-To run just using the SDK on the command line, navigate to the **/src** directory and use the command `dotnet run`
+To run on the command line, navigate to the **/src** directory and use the command `dotnet run`

-It was built in Visual Studio 2017 Community, with occasional work using VS Code, so alternatively to the CLI you could open the **FSH.sln** solution file and run using F5 in VS.
+It was built with Visual Studio 2017 Community (with occasional work done in VS Code) so instead of the CLI, you could open the **FSH.sln** solution file and run using F5 in VS.

 ## "Builtins"